mdgriffith/style-elements/README.md

 HTML and CSS make this difficult because there's no central place that represents your layout.

-You're generally forced to bounce back and forth between multiple definitions in multiple files in order to adjust layout, even though it's pribably the most common thing you'll do.
+You're generally forced to bounce back and forth between multiple definitions in multiple files in order to adjust layout, even though it's probably the most common thing you'll do.

 ### Separating Layout and Style